LordBreakerX/CompassSystem/README.md

 6. In the **Project** window, right-click and choose **Import Package > Custom Package...**.
 7. Locate the `.unitypackage` file you just downloaded and click **Open** to import it.

+> ℹ️ **Note:** If you imported the `CompassWithDemo` package and want to remove the demo content, you can delete the `LordBreakerX/CompassSystem/Demo` folder from your project's `Assets` directory.

 ## Option 2: Downloading the Full Project as a ZIP

 1. From the root of the repository, click the green **Code** button.